huntyGwell/chess/notes.md

 I am working on phase 0 and will see where I get!
 I think there is some starter code if not Ill have to create the folders, files, and classes my self, no big deal.

 there was indeed some stater code!
 I have downloaded nad am about to unzip the material

+I was reading the provided documentation when I had to tend to some other pressing issues but I am back at it and have gotten the starter code up and runnign!